-Jeremy Hunt's long and controversial tenure as Health Secretary comes to an end
+Longest-serving health secretary takes on top Foreign Office job

 His leadership also saw unprecedented striking of junior doctors over Government plans to create a so-called seven-day health service.

-During the debate surrounding the issue, Hunt said it would likely be his “last big job in politics”.
+During the debate surrounding the issue, Mr Hunt said it would likely be his “last big job in politics”.

-Hunt also rowed with physicist Professor Stephen Hawking during the final months of the scientist’s life over the future of the health service.
+Mr Hunt also rowed with physicist Professor Stephen Hawking during the final months of the scientist’s life over the future of the health service.

 But, ahead of the 70th anniversary of the NHS last week, he confirmed a £384 million-a-week spending boost to be paid for by an increase in taxation.